Google-LLMN/airvibe/README.md

 - Android application
 - Random survey questions
 - Show local AQI (Air Quality Index)
-- Cross platform
+- Cross-platform
 - Give you an advice
-- Calculate amount of carbon you made
+- Calculate the amount of carbon you made
+## Download
+Get the app from the [releases page](https://github.com/Google-LLMN/airvibe/releases) and install it.
 ## Author and contributor
 - [@Google-LLMN](https://github.com/Google-LLMN) (Rungrit) - Student/ Dev
 - @MrBrowny - Teacher/ Adviser